 UPDATED: August 17, 2018

-very once in awhile someone (usually famous) is admired in the media for a certain ideal body part.
+Every once in a while someone (usually famous) is admired in the media for a certain ideal body part.
 Remember the J-Lo booty?
 Or more currently Kim Kardashian’s rounded rump?
 The focus is shifting now to the upper arms.
 Hello Jennifer Aniston.
-Wave to me Michelle Obama!
-Toned and tightened upper arms are the new “must have” body part.
+Wave to me, Michelle Obama!
+Toned and tightened upper arms are the new “must-have” body part.

 Often referred to as bat-wings, upper arms that display floppy, flapping in the wind excess skin are just so OUT.
 The trend toward sleek upper arms may have you heading to the gym for triceps toning exercises.
 Unfortunately, exercise can only strengthen the underlying muscle tone of the upper arm.
 It can’t address sagging skin or fat deposits.